eriksvedang/FSharp-Unity/README.md

 How to use F# with Unity
 ========================

+Note: this has only been tested out with Xamarin Studio on Mac OS X

 1. Create a Unity Project
 2. Create a F# project (lib) and put it in the root of the Unity project
 3. In the Unity 'Assets' folder, create a folder called 'Frameworks' and add the FSharp.Core.dll to it